Collegeville/TRES-2020/README.md

 # TRES-Workshop
-Toward Transparency, Reproducibility, Extensibility and Sustainability of Computational Results: Role, Responsibilities in the Scientific Community
+Toward Transparency, Reproducibility, Extensibility and Sustainability of Computational Results: Role, Responsibilities, Authority and Accountability in the Scientific Community